MicrosoftDocs/learn/learn-pr/iot/building-and-running-a-udp-echo-server/includes/3-building-and-running-the-project.md

 The path to the UDP echo server project in codespace is:
 **courses –> netxduo –> ProjectUDPEchoServer -> main.c**

-Navigate to main.c under **ProjectEchoServer** as illustrated below.
+Navigate to main.c under **ProjectEchoServer** as illustrated in the following diagram.

 ![Screenshot showing main.c.](../media/02-main-appears.png)

 ## Step 3—Build project UDP echo server

-Build your project by following the steps in the illustration below as a guide.
+Build your project by performing the steps in the following illustration.

 ![Screenshot showing the steps to build your project.](../media/03-build-project.png)

 ## Step 4—Run project UDP echo server

-Run your project by following the steps in the illustration below as a guide.
+Run your project by following the steps in the following illustration.

 ![Screenshot showing the steps to run your project.](../media/04-run-project.png)

-After running your project, you will get a confirmation that NetX is running, as illustrated in the following image.
+After running your project, you'll get a confirmation that NetX is running, as illustrated in the following image.

 ![Screenshot showing that NetX is running.](../media/05-run-project-udp-echo-erver.png)